 In 2015/16 the Better Care Fund was established by the Government to provide funds to local areas to support the integration of health and social care and to seek to achieve the National Conditions and Local Objectives.
-It is a requirement of the Better Care Fund that NHS Somerset Clinical Commissioning Group and Somerset County Council establish a pooled fund for this purpose, which has been achieved in 2016/17 through a signed agreement under Section 75 of the National Health Service Act 2006.
+It is a requirement of the Better Care Fund that NHS Somerset Clinical Commissioning Group and Somerset County Council establish a pooled fund for this purpose, which has been achieved in 2017/18 through a signed agreement under Section 75 of the National Health Service Act 2006.
+Somerset County Council received additional funding in 2017/18 through the improved Better Care Fund, which has been pooled as part of the Section 75 agreement.

-Under this Section 75 agreement there are three funds totalling £38.679m and hosted by whichever body undertook the contracting arrangements.
+Under this Section 75 agreement there are three funds totalling £51.682m and hosted by whichever body undertook the contracting arrangements.
 These funds support the four schemes supported by the Better Care Fund namely Reablement, Person-centred care, Improved Delayed Transfer of Care (DToC) Arrangements and Housing Adaptions.
 The Somerset Better Care Fund arrangement is shown diagrammatically below.

-More detail about this arrangement can be found within the Pooled Budget disclosure note in the Statement of Accounts on page 82.
+More detail about this arrangement can be found within the Pooled Budget disclosure note in the Statement of Accounts on page 85.